 The route of the La Xamoca route starts in the town of Campiellos (530 meters), by a concrete track that goes up in a NO direction to the Colla del Arcu (628 meters).
 In Campiellos, behind the information panel that details the route, we take a path that passes in front of a hórreo, between the houses.
 We walk along the concrete track that rises to the left and passes in front of the town's water reservoir, located in the middle of a place covered by a dense forest where the chestnut tree reigns.
 The track continues in slope, in the shade of the trees, reaching the Collado del Arcu, which has at its side a cabin renovated.
 We continue under the gloom of the forest, and we approach the collada Ricau.
 The wooded area is left behind.
 The layout of the track makes a sharp curve to the right, and touches a stretch of hard slope until it reaches a place where the path marks another sharp curve to the left, and that constitutes a fantastic balcony-veranda towards the whole valley of Comillera stream.
 From here we can admire in all its splendor the peak Peña Blanca and all the mountain range that from its summit extends to the right to end at the Saus pass and the rocky wall that culminates in the Peña La Xamoca.

 After a last leg of the climb we access the flock of Llagos, finding us with his first shepherd constructions.
 Llagos is a flock of restored huts and meadows located at the foot of La Xamoca.
 An idyllic natural setting.
 On the left bank there is a wide and steep prairie, on the upper part there is a fountain-trough where we can fill the canteen.
-A water with which we can delight our thirst, because not in vain the water of this whole area has been declared "mineral-natural water", the first declaration of this kind in a protected area of Asturias, and the sixth that achieves it in all the Principality.
+A water with which we can delight our thirst, because not in vain the water of this whole area has been declared «natural mineral water», the first declaration of this type in a protected area of Asturias, and the sixth that achieves it throughout the Principality.

 In the vicinity of this sheepfold there is a viewpoint of authentic luxury: a green and flat meadow, well maintained, and bounded with a rustic wooden fence, where two good tables make up an improvised picnic; The southern edge of this campaign is marked by a beautiful and ancient Texu that provides a pleasant shade.
 From here we can recreate ourselves with the breathtaking views at our feet: the village and the Rioseco reservoir.